ev3dev/ev3dev-buildscripts/README.md

         ~/work/ev3-kernel/drivers/lego $ git pull origin master
         ~/work/ev3-kernel/drivers/lego $ cd ../../..

-4. Change to the `ev3dev-buildscripts` directory and have a look around.
+3. Change to the `ev3dev-buildscripts` directory and have a look around.

         ~/work $ cd ev3dev-buildscripts
         ~/work/ev3dev-buildscripts $ ls
-        boot.cmd        build-kernel  install-kernel-build-tools  local-env   README.md
+        boot.cmd        build-kernel  local-env  menuconfig     README.md
-        build-boot-scr  defconfig     LICENSE                     menuconfig  setup-env
+        build-boot-scr  defconfig     LICENSE    pbuilder-dist  setup-env

-5. Now we need to install the required tool.
-To do this, we need to add the ev3dev package repo and then run the `install-kernel-build-tools` script.
-    (You only need to run this once.)

-        ~/work/ev3dev-buildscripts $ sudo apt-add-repository http://ev3dev.org/debian
-        ~/work/ev3dev-buildscripts $ sudo apt-key adv --keyserver pgp.mit.edu --recv-keys 2B210565
-        ~/work/ev3dev-buildscripts $ sudo apt-get update
-        ~/work/ev3dev-buildscripts $ ./install-kernel-build-tools

-6. Create a `local-env` to make use of all of your processing power.
+4. Create a `local-env` to make use of all of your processing power.
 See the [Faster Builds and Custom Locations](#faster-builds-and-custom-locations) section below for more about this file.

         ~/work/ev3dev-buildscripts $ echo "export EV3DEV_MAKE_ARGS=-j4" > local-env

-7. Now we can compile the kernel.
+5. Now we can compile the kernel.

         ~/work/ev3dev-buildscripts $ ./build-kernel

+    For Raspberry Pi and BeagleBone Black we need to set an environment variable.

+        # Rapsberry Pi 1
+        EV3DEV_KERNEL_FLAVOR=rpi ./build-kernel
+        # Raspberry Pi 2
+        EV3DEV_KERNEL_FLAVOR=rpi2 ./build-kernel
+        # BeagleBoard
+        EV3DEV_KERNEL_FLAVOR=bb.org ./build-kernel

-8. That's it!
+6. That's it!
 The uImage and kernel modules you just built are saved in `../dist`.
 You just need to copy the files to your already formatted SD card.
 For an easier way of getting the kernel on your EV3, see [Sharing Your Kernel](#sharing-your-kernel).